CasmirO-Source/COVID-19-Sequence-Tracking/README.md

 3. Identify the closest human sequence to a bat sequence.
 4. Find potential transmission links between sequences from different countries (e.g., Angola to British Indian Ocean Territory).

-It helps figure out which sequences are most similar and might show how a virus spread!
+It helps figure out which sequences are most similar and might show how a virus spreads

 # Requirements

 Python: Version 3.6 or higher (I used 3.8).
-No external libraries: Just standard Python!

 # Input Files:
 Human-Covid19.txt: Contains human sequence records (format: country code, ID, sequence, separated by spaces).